NebulaTris/DuoLangPlayground/README.md

 ## Contributing

-Contributions to the TriLangPlayground are highly encouraged and appreciated!
+Contributions to the DuoLangPlayground are highly encouraged and appreciated!
 If you have a solution for an exercise in any of the supported languages, feel free to submit a pull request.

 ## To contribute: